 Go to RETREATS

 “So live as if you were living already a second time and as if you had acted the first time as wrongly as you are about to act NOW!”

 – Professor Victor Frankl: Holocaust Survivor

-Peter Watt’s Mindfulness published book (2016) will soon be available as a downloadable PDF.
+Peter Watt’s Mindfulness book (2016) is now available as a PDF.